Pros and Cons of Refinancing Your Home Mortgage

 Disadvantages of Refinancing

 - Additional Fees.
 It’s important to calculate how much fees will cost you with the new refinance.
-It’s possible that the amount of fees will offset your savings, as mentioned above.
+It’s possible that the amount of fees will be offset by what you save, as mentioned above.
 However, remember that with a VA refinance, many of these fees will not be charged and you can usually finance these charges into the amount of the loan.

 - Paperwork.
 With almost all refinances, you must fill out a large stack of paperwork in order to start and finish the loan process.
 If you don’t have much time to sit down and gather all the necessary items, this could be more of a hassle than you need.
 There is one notable exception to this rule: the VA IRRRL.
 With this option, the process is streamlined, so there is very little paperwork for you to fill out.